AipuAmeh/python-newsfeed/README.md

 ## Installation

 The technologies used in this app are:
-* recent version of Python
+- Python3
-* SQLAlchemy database
+- SQLAlchemy database
-* Flask
+- Flask
-* Jinja Templates
+- Jinja Templates
-* Procfile
+- Procfile

 ## Usage